Largest Hospitals in the Dallas - Fort Worth Metroplex

 8. John Peter Smith Hospital1500 S. Main Street Fort Worth, TX 76104 817-921-3431

 Founded in 1906, Fort Worth’s renowned John Peter Smith Hospital is the flagship hospital of the JPS Health Network and includes Tarrant County’s only Level I Trauma Center.
 Verified by the American College of Surgeons (ACS), the achievement “recognizes the trauma center’s dedication to providing optimal care for injured patients in Tarrant and surrounding counties.”
-Other special services include intensive care for adults and newborns; the Healing Wings AIDS treatment health center; inpatient care for patients of all ages; and OB/Gyn healthcare services with private labor and delivery rooms.
+Other special services include intensive care for adults and newborns; the Healing Wings AIDS treatment health center; inpatient care for patients of all ages; and OB/Gyn healthcare services.
 The hospital also houses the Trinity Springs Pavilion – a psychiatric facility for crisis stabilization, short-term treatment and family education – and a psychiatric emergency center.

 9. Medical Center of Plano3901 W. 15th St. Plano, TX 75075 972-596-6800